Agiled

 Onboarding and learning curve

-The simplest PM tool to learn.
 Trello's board/list/card interface requires virtually zero training.
 Drag and drop is the entire interaction model.
 New team members understand the system within minutes.
-This simplicity is Trello's greatest strength — no setup wizards, no configuration, no role-based onboarding.
+This simplicity is Trello's greatest strength.
+The simplicity becomes a limitation as needs grow: teams building complex workflows with Butler automation, multiple views, and cross-board dependencies need more investment.

-More to configure, more to use.
 Agiled requires configuring CRM pipelines, invoice templates, proposal layouts, HR policies, and project structures.
-The initial setup takes longer than Trello.
-But once configured, all business operations run from one platform.
+Initial setup takes longer than Trello.
+But once configured, all business operations run from one platform instead of 5-6 fragmented tools.

 Security